-1. Participation: Constituency representation and active and effective participation in the assigned governance process will ensure Oxnard College will develop and implement policies and practices that produce shared benefit to the college community.
+- 1. PARTICIPATION: Constituency representation and active and effective participation in the assigned governance process will ensure Oxnard College will develop and implement policies and practices that produce shared benefit to the college community.
 All participatory governance meetings are open to guests and have time allotted for public comments.
-To encourage consistent participation, meeting chairs are discouraged from rescheduling meetings, as this affects the ability of members and guests to attend, especially students and faculty.
-When rescheduling is necessary, attempts to maintain the same day and time are encouraged.

-2. Dialogue: At Oxnard College, governance dialogue is the process of individuals exchanging ideas through civil discussions designed to achieve mutual understanding.
-A commitment to transparency, equity, civility, mutual respect, and collegial behavior by all participants is essential to achieving consensus.

-3. Equity: Governance achieves purpose when the process leads to identification of data-informed strategies, solutions, and/or recommendations that advance Oxnard College in the direction of equi-ty-minded, student-centered goals.
+To encourage consistent participation, meeting chairs are discouraged from rescheduling meetings, as this affects the ability of members and guests to attend, especially students and faculty members. - 2.
+DIALOGUE: At Oxnard College, governance dialogue is the process of individuals exchanging ideas through civil discussions designed to achieve mutual understanding.
+A commitment to transparency, equity, civility, mutual respect, and collegial behavior by all participants is essential to achieving consensus. - 3.
+EQUITY: Governance achieves purpose when the process leads to identification of data-informed strategies, solutions, and/or recommendations that advance Oxnard College in the direction of equity-minded, student-centered goals.
 In this context, equity is achieved through active participation by constituency representatives in dialogue that produces meaningful consensus and a way forward.